 Your presence on the web has never been more important to the success of your brand.
 Unfortunately, your website is now subject to more circumstances, elements and efforts that can damage the brand you have worked so hard to build.
 And the only thing necessary for every bad thing imaginable to happen to your site is for you to do nothing and think your site is doing fine.
 So it just boggles my mind that so many marketers and business owners choose to sit back and let failure happen.

-Website success has always been about who will be coming to your site, how they will access the site, what they're hoping to accomplish, and what will or won't happen when they get there.
+Website success has always been about lead generation: who visits your site, how they access it, what they hope to accomplish, and what will or won't happen when they get there.
 While everyone hopes that website visitors will simply be customers engaging in a business transaction, it's a lot more complicated than that.
 There are actually 4 other easily identifiable groups of visitors who require strategic efforts.

 Because, ready or not, here they come: